-Providers are required to update their ownership information preferably using a web-based application available at www.lamedicaid.com.
+Providers are required to update their ownership information using a web-based application available at www.lamedicaid.com.
+Providers without internet access may contact the fiscal intermediary's (FIs) Provider Enrollment Unit (PEU) for paper forms.
 Information must be disclosed on all owners with five percent or greater interest and all members of management/Board of Directors in the business/entity.
 Information includes, but is not limited to:

-- Name:
+- 1. Name;

-- Social Security Number;
+- 2. Social Security number (SSN);

-- Tax Identification Number; and
+- 3. Tax identification number(TIN); and

-- Address.
+- 4. Address.